nichpass/Bucknell-Senior-Design-2021/user_manual_draft.md

 ### Acknowledgements
 The original dataset for our project can be found [here](https://www.kaggle.com/nih-chest-xrays/data).
-This project was made by Andrew Dresser, Josh Dunbrack, Mitch Gavars, and Nick Passantino, and would not have been possible without the support of our professor and client Joshua Stough.
+This project was made by Andrew Dresser, Josh Dunbrack, Mitch Gavars, and Nicholas Passantino, and would not have been possible without the support of our professor and client Joshua Stough.